Gabriel García Márquez: Crafting the Masterpiece of Magical Realism

 Amaranta

 Amaranta, the daughter of Úrsula and José Arcadio, is a tragic figure.
 She dies as an embittered and lonely virgin, plagued by jealousy and hatred, especially towards her adopted sister Rebeca (SparkNotes).
-Amaranta’s life is a cautionary tale of what happens when you let envy and rule your heart.
+Amaranta’s life is a cautionary tale of what happens when you let envy and fear rule your heart.

 Character TraitDescription